Population Growth Continues to Threaten Water, Fragile Estuaries, Rivers, Lakes and Waterways Across the Country

-Mann, along with many Americans, asks where do the country and its waterways stand more than four decades after the historic Clean Water Act of 1972 (CWA) – and the addition of more than 100 million people since then.
+Mann, along with many Americans, asks where do the country and its waterways stand?
+As well, more than four decades after the historic Clean Water Act of 1972 (CWA)?
+Let’s not forget adding more than 100 million people since then.
 He calls attention to a relevant new NPG Forum Paper, Population Threats to America’s Rivers, Estuaries and Lakes by NPG Researcher Christopher Daly.

-However, will the U.S. commitment to the health of its waterways survive in an era of tight budgets, anti-regulatory politics, the addition of 100 million or more residents by 2060, climate change, and continued addiction to the creed of “growth at all costs?”
+However, will the U.S. commitment to the health of its waterways survive?
+Meaning to survive in an era of tight budgets, anti-regulatory politics and the addition of 100 million or more residents by 2060, climate change?
+Plus, the continued addiction to the creed of “growth at all costs?”

 The “Mighty” Mississippi and the Colorado are examined.
 Both are long rivers with huge watersheds.
 But they vary wildly in the volume of their flows, thus facing critical but quite different threats.
 The Mississippi’s massive agricultural and feed lot run-off imperils water-quality of 31 states and now even threatens the Gulf of Mexico with a growing 6,000 square-mile hypoxic “dead zone” off the Louisiana and Texas coasts.
 The Colorado has water quality and related environmental problems.
-But its gravest is in allocating an insufficient flow to fully meet the needs now and increasingly in the future of the 30 million (and rapidly growing) population in its watershed as well as the U.S. commitment of flow to Mexico.
+But its gravest is in allocating an insufficient flow.
+Therefor to fully meet the needs now and increasingly in the future of the 30 million (and rapidly growing) population!
+Further in its watershed as well as the U.S. commitment of flow to Mexico.

 The U.S.’s largest body of fresh water, the Great Lakes, shares in varying degrees the problems of agricultural, mining, and industrial run off and creeping coastal urbanization.
 Algae blooms from farm run-offs of phosphorous are a particularly severe plague for Lake Erie and its primary users, a threat to the health and drinking water of 11 million people.